liangxianzhe/creator/README.md

 The benefit of using Creator:

-* Enables concise, fluid, readable, and testable code.
+* Enables concise, fluid, readable, and testable business logic.
+Sync or async.
-* Expressive for both sync and async behavior.
-* Simple concept.
-Simple implementation.
-Lightweight.
+* No need to worry when to "provide" creators.
+* Concept is extremely simple and easy to learn.
+* No magic.
+Build the library yourself with [100 lines of code](https://medium.com/@terryl1900/create-a-flutter-state-management-library-with-100-lines-of-code-e80bd865f4bd).

 # Concept